Dan L Duncan Comprehensive Cancer Center

 Co-Leader

-The program has 21 research members and six clinical members from several departments including Medicine, Pediatrics, Surgery, Immunology, Molecular and Cell Biology and Human Genetics.
-Of the research members, all 20 are funded by NIH or CPRIT for cancer related studies, and focus on biological questions in stem cell biology, transplantation and the active and adoptive immunotherapy of malignancy.
-The center also runs the adult and, in collaboration with the Pediatric Cancer Program, the pediatric hemopoietic stem cell transplant programs located at Houston Methodist Hospital and Texas Children’s Hospital, which perform approximately 280 transplants per year.
+The CCGT program has 26 research members and 15 clinical members from several departments including Medicine, Pediatrics, Surgery, Immunology, Molecular and Cell Biology, and Human Genetics.
+Research focuses on biological questions in stem cell biology, hemopoietic stem cell transplantation, and the active and adoptive immunotherapy of malignancy.
+The CCGT program also runs two hemopoietic stem cell transplant and cell therapy programs, one for children at the Texas Children's Hospital (in collaboration with its Pediatric Cancer Program).Together, these facilities perform approximately 300 transplants per year and administer over 140 immune-effector cell infusions (over 60 of which are commercial products and over 100 via investigator-initiated studies).

-The program is organized into three major themes each with a basic and clinical/translational leader.
+The program is organized in three major research themes each with a basic and clinical/translational leader:

 Normal and Malignant Stem Cell Biology